FChris/godo/README.md

 ## Usage

-Godo works with a markdown like structure for Todo Lists.
+towg works with a markdown like structure for Todo Lists.

 Todos are sorted by date in the format dd.mm.yy and by completeness